-Opportunity: Reduce siloes in data exchange by exploring the roles of HIEs in promoting the interoperability of public health and clinical data systems.
+Opportunity: Reduce siloes in data exchange by exploring the roles of HIEs, networks, frameworks, and other health data utilities in promoting the interoperability of public health and clinical data systems.

 Public health funding is often siloed around specific diseases or programs that have differing requirements, e.g., immunization data for children.
 These siloed funding streams create challenges for state, tribal, local, and territorial public health authorities to build a common infrastructure that supports multiple use cases.
 The data are often stored in disparate datasets that are not integrated with other databases, even within a particular public health department.
 However, some HIEs have extensive connectivity with clinicians across a region that allows comprehensive and timely data capture and exchange.